qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Vector layer to align
+  Vector layer to align.

 ``Reference layer`` [vector: any]
-  Vector layer to snap to
+  Vector layer to snap to.

 ``Tolerance`` [number]
   Control how close input vertices need to be to the reference layer geometries